Abandoned & Little-Known Airfields:

 as it was not depicted at all on the 1949 Mobile Sectional Chart (courtesy of John Voss).

-It depicted the airfield as consisting of a single 4,200' north/south runway.
+shown as having a single 4,200' north/south runway.

 In the above 1993 USGS aerial photo,